nicolasleao/python-dictionary-pt/README.md

 # dict-web-crawler
-Python spider to create a wordlist containing all words on a portuguese dictionary.
+Python spider to create a database containing all words on a portuguese dictionary, organized in tables for different parts of speech.